beersbr/miniLD35/README.md

 * Create collision animation.
 * Fix the flashing when an enemy is removed.
 * Refactor all the repetative calculations this.w/2 etc etc
+* Refactor the enemy spawing.

 #### Done ####

 * Create collision between bullets and enemies
 * Create a GUI for showing game stats
+* Create enemy types
+* Create Items for player to upgrade the way the bullets come from the gun and the type of bullets.